dobriak/dobriak-hugo/content/post/compiling-local-universe.md

 Many Mesosphere clients run their DC/OS clusters in air-gapped environments with no access to the internet, thus not allowing for said one click installation of framework packages.

-You can easily solve this problem if your DC/OS cluster is running in such a restricted envrionment.
+You can easily solve this problem if your DC/OS cluster is running in such a restricted environment.

 <!--more-->